pachyderm/docs/content/latest/concepts/advanced-concepts/deferred-processing.md

 pachctl create branch data@master --head staging
 ```

-When you run the commands above, Pachyderm creates a job for each
+When you run the commands above, MLDM creates a job for each
 of the commands one after another.
 Therefore, when one job is completed,
-Pachyderm starts the next one.
+MLDM starts the next one.
 To verify
-that Pachyderm created jobs for these commands, run `pachctl list job -p <pipeline_name> --history all`.
+that MLDM created jobs for these commands, run `pachctl list job -p <pipeline_name> --history all`.

 ### Change the HEAD of your Branch